 New Style: Instead of rote repetition of vows someone wrote ages ago, most couples are opting to write their own vows that have deep personal meaning.
 Sometimes they’ll include the have and to hold bit, but most of the time it’s more a statement of purpose for the rest of the marriage.

 New Style: The best party you’ve never had an excuse to throw before now.
 Do you want to have a potluck dinner, followed by bouncing on a bounce castle and playing carnival games until the food trucks show up at midnight?
+Or perhaps there’s something special you have the DJ doing.
 If you can imagine it, you can find someone online to put it together for you.

 I guess what we’re trying to say here is that now more than ever, your wedding can be anything you and your partner want it to be.
 If you’re old-school, there’s no shame in it; but there’s also no reason to be tied down to tradition.
-Don’t be afraid to take a chance and make your big day exactly what you want it to be.
+Items like wedding sparklers can add a lot to your celebration.
+So can these other new versions of wedding essentials.
+Don’t be afraid to take a chance and make your big day exactly what you want it to be!